semaphoreP/codeastro/Day1/git_intro/README.md

    upper right.

-## Pulling Changes From the Remote Repo and Resolving Conflicts
+## Pulling Changes From the Remote Repo

 9. Sometimes a file on the remote repo is updated, and you want to add those upates to the file on your local machine.
 To simulate this, let's make a change to `hello.txt` via the Github interface.

     To get these change on our local repo, we can use:

 ```
 git pull origin main